njtsb1/People_Management_System/README.md

 # Developing a people management system in REST API with Spring Boot

-In this project we will develop a small system for managing people in a company through a REST API, created with Spring Boot.
+In this project we developed a small system for managing people in a company through a REST API, created with Spring Boot.

 The following topics will be developed and addressed in this project: